 Our 5-8 year-old young zoologists love learning about amazing animal classifications and what makes each group unique.
-Please check our Calendar of Events for details and to register for this monthly class.
 Activities include crafts, games, Zoo walks and snack.
 And get up close and personal with some of our special Zoo animals!

 Junior Keeper Club

 If you are 9 to 12 years old and interested in animals or a career in animal care, this club is for you!